tbyt/BedrockParity/README.md

 # Parity Fixes:
-Sweeping edge now works in the anvil because this fix adds unbreaking 1 to the second slot in the anvil if that slot contains a sweeping edge only book.
+Sweeping edge now works in the anvil because this fix adds unbreaking 1 to the second slot in the anvil if that slot contains a sweeping edge book.

 # Outdated Solutions: